jal-khunt/BitwiseCode_IT205_Capstone_Project/README.md

 ## Work Distribution

 ### Jenish:
-- **Responsibility:** Input File Handling and Data Interpretation
-- **Description:** Jenish is tasked with the crucial responsibility of managing input files.
-Their role involves handling input files effectively, extracting relevant data, and interpreting it accurately.
-This includes developing functionalities to read input files and returning processed data as an array, ensuring seamless data flow throughout the system.
+- **Responsibility:** Input file handling, returning an array wih all interpreted data from input file.

 ### Manan:
-- **Responsibility:** File Comparison to Identify Deletions and Empty Files
-- **Description:** Manan is focused on comparing data across files to determine which files have been deleted and identifying those that are empty.
-Their role involves implementing algorithms to compare file contents efficiently, aiding in decision-making processes regarding file management and cleanup.
+- **Responsibility:** Compares data in files to deterine which is deleted and which files are empty.

 ### Jal:
-- **Responsibility:** File Deletion Based on Date and Access Frequency
-- **Description:** Jal is responsible for managing file deletion operations based on specific criteria.
-This includes developing functionalities to identify and delete files older than a certain date and those that haven't been accessed a minimum number of times.
-Their role contributes significantly to maintaining system cleanliness and optimizing storage resources.
+- **Responsibility:** Deleting files older than a certain date & file not accessed atleast M number of times.

 ### Shreyas:
-- **Responsibility:** Command-Line Interface (CLI) and Redundancy Handling
-- **Description:** Shreyas is leading the development of the command-line interface, enabling users to interact with the system seamlessly.
-Additionally, they are tasked with implementing functionalities to handle redundancy issues, particularly concerning files with identical names.
-Their role ensures user-friendly interaction and efficient file management within the system.
+- **Responsibility:**  CLI, redundancy of files with same name.

 Class file created for storing file and its details